 TERMS OF THE CERTIFICATE

-Certificate reference: [STATE CODE] :
+Certificate reference: [STATE CODE] 1 :

-Aerodrome name - ICAO location indicator :
+Aerodrome name - ICAO location indicator 2 :

-Conditions to operate :
+Conditions to operate 3 :

-Operations on specially prepared winter runways
+Operations on specially prepared winter runways 4

-Runway - declared distances :
+Runway - declared distances 45 :

-Types of approaches 6:
+Types of approaches 56 :

-Aerodrome reference code :
+Aerodrome reference code 67 :

-Scope of aircraft operations with a higher aerodrome reference code letter :
+Scope of aircraft operations with a higher aerodrome reference code letter 78 :

-Provision of apron management services :
+Provision of apron management services 29 :

-Rescue and firefighting level of protection 910:
+Rescue and firefighting level of protection 910 :

-Other 11
+Other 1011

-- To be specified: the official name of the aerodrome and the ICAO location indicator for the aerodrome. - To be specified: day/ night and IFR/ VFR. - To be specified: (yes/no).
-See ADR.OPS.B.036. - To be specified: ASDA, LDA, TODA, TORA in metres for each direction of each runway, including intersection take-off if applicable. - To be specified: approval of the runway for non-instrument, instrument, non-precision approach.
-In case of precision approach (-es) it is to be indicated, which of the following precision approach(-es) is (are) approved: - Standard Category I; - Lower than Standard Category I; - Precision Approach Category II;
+- 1 The certificate must be given the State Code [The two-letter ISO code should be used (ISO 3166 alpha-2), except for Greece and the United Kingdom, for which the abbreviations EL and UK are recommended] and a unique ascending number.
+Example: EL 001 - 2 To be specified: the official name of the aerodrome and the ICAO location indicator for the aerodrome. - 3 To be specified: day/ night and IFR/ VFR. - 4 To be specified: (yes/no).
+See ADR.OPS.B.036. - 45 To be specified: ASDA, LDA, TODA, TORA in metres for each direction of each runway, including intersection take-off if applicable. - To be specified: approval of the runway for non-instrument, instrument, non-precision approach.
+In case of precision approach (-es) it is to be indicated, which of the following precision approach(-es) is (are) approved: